kenahoo/RHadoop-Wiki/Tutorial.md

-Map Reduce in R
+# Map Reduce in R

-with Revolution RevoHStream
+## with Revolution RevoHStream

-My first map-reduce job
+## My first mapreduce job

+Conceptually, mapreduce is not very different than a combination of lapplys and a tapply: transform elements of a list, comput an index -- key in mapreduce jargon -- and process the groups thus defined.
+Let's start with the simplext example, from a simple lapply:

     small.ints = 1:10
     out = lapply(small.ints, function(x) x^2)

+The example is trivial, just computing the first 10 squares, but we just want to get the basics here, there are interesting examples later on.
+Now to the mapreduce equivalent:

     small.ints = rhwrite(1:10)
     out = revoMapReduce(input = small.ints, map = function(k,v) keyval(k^2))
-    rhread(out)

-revoMapReduce(input = out, ...)

-(reveal more code on empty lines)

-We start by showing how using RevoHStream, is, at its simplest level, not much different from writing a lapply.

-Here you are seeing the simplest of lapplys, computing the first 10 squares.

-Now you want to do this in map reduce.
-You need to get your data onto HDFS, because that's the data storage behind hadoop map reduce.

-It takes just this one line.
-Of course this works because 1:10 fits in memory, which by definition won't be the case for big data, but rhwrite is great to generate test data and other support uses.

-Then the main call, which replaces lapply with revoMapReduce and it's better to name the arguments because the interface is a bit more complicated than lapply when you are using it to the full power, but defaults are helpful.
-Another difference is that the map function takes a key and a value a returns a pair, returned by the keyval function.
-In this case we are using only the key, but the general case needs both.
-So we have small differences but the complexity is about the same, and you have access to the power of hadoop.
+And this is it.
+There are some difference that we will go through, but the first thing to notice is that it isn't all that different, and just two lines of code.
+There are some superficial differences and some more fundamental ones.
+The first line puts the data into HDFS, where the bulk of the data has to be for mapreduce to operate on.
+Of course, we are unlikely to write out big data with `rhwrite`, certainly not in a scalable way. `rhwrite` is nontheless very useful for a variety of niche or not so niche uses like writing test cases, REPL and HPC-type uses of mapreduce -- that is, small data but big CPU demands. `rhwrite` can put the data in a file of your own choosing, but if you don't specify one it will create tempfiles and clean them up when done.
+The return value is a an object that you can use as a "big data" object.
+You can assign it to variables, pass it to functions, mapreduce jobs or read it back in.
+Now onto the second line.
+It has `revoMapReduce` replace `lapply`.
+We prefer named arguments with `revoMapReduce` because there's quite a few possible arguments, but one could do otherwise.
+The input is the variable `out` which contains the output of `rhwrite`, that is our small number data set in its HDFS version, but there are other choices as we will see.
+The function to apply, which is called a map function in contrast with the reduce function, which we are not using here, is a regular R function with a few constraints:
+1. It's a function of two arguments, a key and a value
+1. It returns a key value pair as returned by the helper function `keyval`, which takes any one or two R objects as arguments -- the second defaults to `NULL`; you can also return a list of such objects, or `NULL`.
+In this example, we are not using the value at all, only the key, but we still need both to support the general mapreduce case.
+Ther return value is a big data object just like the one returned by `rhwrite`, so you can read it into memory with `rhread(out)` or use it as input to other jobs as in `revoMapReduce(input = out, ...)`. `rhread` is the complement to `rhwrite`.
+It returns a list of key-value pairs, which is the most general data type that mapreduce can handle.
+If you prefer data frames to lists, a data frame interface is in the works which is of course not fully general but covers very important use cases.